 Electrophysiology and neuromuscular dysfunction

 Electrophysiological examinations of the bowel wall have been used to investigate neuromuscular dysfunction in DD in several studies.
 Shafik et al identified two distinct types of neuromuscular dysfunction by transcutaneously measuring electrophysiological activity in the sigmoid colons of DD subjects and comparing with age- and sex-matched controls; (1) elevated electrophysiological activity in early stage diverticulosis, and (2) a silent or low electrophysiological tone in advanced DD.
 This finding is supported by the ex vivo observation of Guagnini et al who failed to induce an electrical field twitch response in resected longitudinal muscle from 30% of DD patients, but observed similar responses to electrical field stimulation in the remaining 70% of the samples compared with resected smooth muscle from slightly younger colorectal cancer patients.

-Similar ex vivo electrophysiological studies of this type on DD specimens are summarized in Table .
+Similar ex vivo electrophysiological studies of this type on DD specimens are summarized in Table 1.
 Typically they also show aberrant responses to relaxatory and contractionary stimuli in colonic smooth muscle in DD.
 On a cautionary note, the weaknesses of these studies include: (1) a lack of power due to the small numbers of subjects; (2) the use of colorectal cancer patients as controls; (3) the focus on complicated/advanced DD specimens.